bullenc/cbio-prefect-dumper/README.md

-# Cbio Database Dumper
+# CCDI cBioPortal Database Actions

-A Prefect workflow that creates MySQL database dumps and uploads them to AWS S3.
+A set of Prefect workflows that can either create MySQL database dumps and upload them to AWS S3 or restore database dumps from S3 to another database.
+Restore actions are forthcoming.

 ## Overview